Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Federation University Australia is committed to the appropriate storage of information in support of its teaching, administrative and support functions.
 The University acknowledges its obligation to ensure appropriate security of personal data in relation to all relevant legislation while providing approved data storage solutions to accommodate the varying needs of the University community.
 University data is recognised as a valuable asset and will be efficiently managed and availed through development of a best practice approach to data management.

-This procedure mandates a range of associated University policies and procedures developed to ensure the integrity, authenticity, availability, access, confidentiality and security of data produced and/or utilised by the University through minimising duplication and fragmentation and introducing internal controls to mitigate identified risks.
+This manual mandates a range of associated University policies and procedures developed to ensure the integrity, authenticity, availability, access, confidentiality and security of data produced and/or utilised by the University through minimising duplication and fragmentation and introducing internal controls to mitigate identified risks.

 Through its associated procedures the University will: